ChibiOS/ChibiOS/readme.txt

 - CHANGE: Removed the chMsgSendWithEvent() function.
 It is rarely used and the functionality can be re-created with a compound atomic operation.
 Also removed the CH_USE_MESSAGES_EVENT configuration option.
+- CHANGE: Modified the test suite assertions in order to save RAM on the AVR targets.
+The test suit now uses much less string space.

 *** 1.2.0 ***
 - Added license exception text to the 1.2.0 branch.